tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client specifies the cryptographic configuration for the 0-RTT data using the "configuration", "cipher_suite", and "extensions" values.
-For configurations received in-band (in a previous TLS connection) the client MUST (1) send the same cryptographic determining parameters (Section{{cryptographic-determining-parameters}}), with the previous connection and (2) indicate the same parameters as the server indicated in that connection.
+For configurations received in-band (in a previous TLS connection) the client MUST:

+- Send the same cryptographic determining parameters (Section {{cryptographic-determining-parameters}}) with the previous connection
+- If indicate the same parameters as the server indicated in that connection.

 If TLS client authentication is being used, then either "early_handshake" or "early_handshake_and_data" MUST be indicated in